-Giakoumakis thriving at Celtic after AEK 'curse'
+How Celtic's Giakoumakis is thriving after 'curse'

 In the Premiership, he is averaging a goal every 93 minutes - the best rate in the division - and is also top four in conversion rate, shots per game and expected goals (0.74 per game).

-His 12 goals from his first 12 starts is the joint best record (alongside Tommy Johnson) of any Celtic player in the last quarter century.
+His 12 goals from his first 12 starts is the joint best record, alongside Tommy Johnson, of any Celtic player in the past quarter century.
 Of his total haul of 13 Celtic goals, the first dozen were all first-time finishes.

 Having looked out of sync with Celtic's high-tempo style earlier in the campaign, Giakoumakis has come to embody the relentless work ethic Ange Postecoglou demands.
 He leads the press, and his tireless running and physicality were notably missed when injury kept him out of this month's Scottish Cup semi-final and Celtic fell to a 2-1 defeat to Rangers.